yinuoyang/CHero/README.md

 	Store State

         table:
-            1.tableData : array (contains the data from api)
+            1.tableData : array : contains the data from api

-            2.total: [string] ( Generated when receive the api returned data.
-Used by filter component)
+            2.total: string : Generated when receive the api returned data.
+Used by filter component

-            3.limit: [string] ( empty at start, used by filter component)
+            3.limit: string : empty at start, used by filter component

-            4. offset
-        filter:
+            4. offset: string : use for further page pagination

-            1. shownTableData (initially copy from tableData, changed by dispatch keyword supplier filter, reset change it back to all data.)
+            5. shownData array: initially empty, changed by dispatch keyword supplier filter, reset change it back to all data.

-	    *also all the supplier loaded to filter when loaded asynchronously
+            6. supplierData: array : all the supplier loaded to filter when loaded asynchronously

-	Store reducer:
+	Store reducer and actions:

-		getTableData(payload: supplier name/s? )

-     Reset supperlier filter:

-        ResetData(),

-        ChangeFilter(),
+        FILTER_DATA : filter the table data in store

+        GET_TABLE_DATA : Load all the table data from api call

+        RESET_FILTER : Reset the showData in store and show all data

 Unit test: